 Edward the Confessor was the last Anglo-Saxon king who could trace his ancestry back to King Alfred the Great and King Cerdic of Wessex.
-He was the great-great-great-great grandson of Alfred and he died childless, leaving England open to conquest from overseas.
+He was the great-great-great grandson of Alfred and he died childless, leaving England open to conquest from overseas.

 Edward’s father was Aethelred the Unready, the hapless king who was besieged by the Vikings on all coasts.
-In 1002, he was widowed and contracted a marriage with Emma, the sister of Richard, Duke of Normandy.
+In 1002, he was widowed and contracted a marriage with Emma of Normandy, the sister of Richard, Duke of Normandy.
 Edward was born at Islip in Oxfordshire within the first two years of his parents wedding.
 Edward’s mother was a formidable woman but his father was not someone he could look up to and he may even have been ashamed of him.
 Aethelred was in an impossible situation with all the attacks and when Edward was about ten, his father was deposed and the whole family had to go into exile under the protection of Edward’s uncle in Normandy.

 Aethelred was restored to the throne of England in 1014 and Edward was given a chance to serve his future subjects.
 Instead of appearing in England himself, Aethelred sent Edward to represent him at great risk to Edward’s life.
 Edward carried out the mission well and the Witan (council) banned any future Danish kings due to his model behavior.
 But two years later, Aethelred had died and Edward and his brother Alfred were back in Normandy.
 Their half brother, Edmund Ironside was fighting to keep the throne from the Danish King Cnut.
 By the end of 1016, Edmund was dead and Cnut convinced the Witan to elect him King of England.